elixir-lang/elixir/lib/elixir/pages/getting-started/module-attributes.md

 > defp hours_in_a_day(), do: 24
 > ```
 >
 > You may even define a public function if it needs to be shared across modules.
+It is common in many projects to have a module called `MyApp.Constants` that defines all constants used throughout the codebase.
 >
-> This also holds true for complex data structures.
+> This holds true for any data structure, as long as they don't have any expression in them.
 For example, you may specify a system configuration constant as follows:
 >
 > ```elixir
 > defp system_config(), do: %{timezone: "Etc/UTC", locale: "pt-BR"}